Blazored/Modal/README.md

 ```

 ## Usage
+Please checkout the [sample projects](https://github.com/Blazored/Modal/tree/master/samples) in this repo to see working examples of the features in the modal.

 ### Displaying the modal

-In order to show the modal, you have to inject the `IModalService` into the component or service you want to invoke the modal.
+In order to show a modal, you need to inject the `IModalService` into the component or service you want to invoke the modal.
 You can then call the `Show` method passing in the title for the modal and the type of the component you want the modal to display.

-For example, say I have a component called `Movies` which I want to display in the modal and I want to call it from the `Index` component on a button click.
+For example, if I have a component called `Movies` which I want to display in the modal and I want to call it from the `Index` component on a button click.

 ```razor
 @page "/"